prysmaticlabs/documentation/website/docs/install/install-with-script.md

 Your beacon node will now begin syncing [todo: explain what happens].
 This usually takes a couple days, but it can take longer depending on your network and hardware specs.

 Congratulations!
-You’re now running a full Ethereum node.
-Your full node consists of an execution node in Ethereum’s execution layer, and a beacon node in Ethereum’s consensus layer:
+You’re now running a <strong>full Ethereum node</strong>.
+Your full node consists of an <strong>execution node</strong> in Ethereum’s execution layer, and a <strong>beacon node</strong> in Ethereum’s consensus layer:

 ![Full Ethereum node](../../static/img/beacon-node-and-execution-node.png)